 Pezzin, et al. (2006) consider a two-stage game where co-residence is determined in the first stage and transfers are determined in the second stage.
 They find that co-residence of one sibling reduces her bargaining power vis-a-vis her other siblings, so the equilibrium outcome may not be Pareto efficient.
 Most closely related to this paper, Checkovich and Stern (2002) examine the shared responsibility for physical care-giving among siblings in the U.S. and find evidence that physical care decisions are negatively related across siblings.
 Financial contributions, however, are not simultaneously considered.
-To my knowledge, other than the current paper, Byrne, et al. (2009) is the only other paper to allow all siblings to contribute both financial and time assistance to the elderly parent.
-Their policy context, however, is better suited to the U.S. experience, as opposed to that of international migration considered here.
+To my knowledge, other than the current paper, Byrne, et al. (2009) is the only other study to allow multiple siblings to contribute both financial and time assistance to the elderly parent.
+Their policy considerations, however, which include an evaluation of changes to Medicaid requirements, are better suited to the U.S. experience than the international migration context considered here in which migrant children will be unable to provide informal care.